Steeped in Symbolism: Sintra’s Quinta da Regaleira

 Europe,Portugal

-What happens when an eccentric, wealthy, Romantic-era member of the Knights Templar hires a set designer to create his dream castle?
-Well, in the case of António Augusto Carvalho Monteiro and his Italian architect, Luigi Manini, you get the wild estate of Quinta da Regaleira.
+What happens when an eccentric, wealthy, Romantic-era mystic with interests in Templar and Masonic symbolism hires a set designer to create his dream castle?
+In the case of António Augusto Carvalho Monteiro and his Italian architect, Luigi Manini, you get the wild estate of Quinta da Regaleira in Sintra.

-That’s the five-story palace, and in many ways, it’s the most normal of the elements on site.
-Because things get a lot stranger from here.
-The most famous feature on the property is the Initiation Well.
+That’s the five-story palace, and in many ways, it’s the most normal element on site.
+Because things get a lot stranger from here, starting with the most famous feature on the property: the Initiation Well.

 To be clear, this is not really a well at all — it’s nine levels of fifteen steps each, winding down in what may be a reference to the Divine Comedy’s descent into hell.